yaroslaff/a2utils/README.md

 [[_TOC_]]

-# a2utils package content
+# a2utils

+Package consist of few CLI utilities (based on [a2conf](https://gitlab.com/yaroslaff/a2conf) library)

-- `a2conf` - CLI script to query apache2 config (e.g. get DocumentRoot or get all hostnames for specific VirtualHost)
+- `a2conf` -  query apache2 config (e.g. get DocumentRoot or get all hostnames for specific VirtualHost)
-- `a2certbot.py` - CLI script to diagnose problems with Apache2 VirtualHost and LetsEncrypt certificates and make SSL sites easily
+- `a2certbot` - diagnose problems with Apache2 VirtualHost and LetsEncrypt certificates and make SSL sites easily
+- `a2vhost` - manipulate apache2 VirtualHosts
-- `a2okerr.py` - CLI script to generate indicators for SSL VirtualHosts in [okerr](https://okerr.com/) monitoring system.
+- `a2okerr` - generate indicators for SSL VirtualHosts in [okerr](https://okerr.com/) monitoring system.

+All utilities

 # Installation
 Usual simple way: